 When shopping for cabbage, really pay attention to the pricing and whether or not it’s by the head or by the pound.
 Cabbage tends to be heavy so if sold by the pound you might be surprised at the register.

 The pre-shredded cabbage is convenient, but you’ll pay four to 10 times more than buying your own cabbage & carrots.
-There’s a reason those bags are priced by the ounce instead of the standard by the pound produce pricing.
+There’s a reason those bags are priced by the ounce instead of the standard by the pound produce pricing for vegetables.
 It makes it difficult to compare and keeps you from realizing how pricey they are.

 Carrot & Cabbage Slaw